david-ca6/Resolve-OpenCaptions/readme.md

 - Compatible with both DaVinci Resolve Free and DaVinci Resolve Studio (paid)

 ## OpenCaptionsAuto (experimental)
 OpenCaptionsAuto is a script that can be used as an alternative to OpenCaptions.
 It automatically converts subtitle tracks to Text+ tracks using templates.
-It is not a GUI tool, to use it you name the subtitle tracks the same as the Text+ templates you want to use.
+It is not a GUI tool; to use it, you name the subtitle tracks the same as the Text+ templates you want to use.
 It will convert all subtitle tracks to Text+ tracks.
 ## Dependencies
 - Python 3.10+
 - tkinter (standard library)